-1 Introduction
+1. Introduction

-It has been widely accepted that modeling of land surface processes plays an important role in mesoscale numerical models of the atmosphere (e.g. Avissar & Pielke (1989) or Mahfouf et al. [1987]).
+[2] It has been widely accepted that modeling of land surface processes plays an important role in mesoscale numerical models of the atmosphere [e.g., Avissar and Pielke, 1989; Mahfouf et al., 1987].
 Solar radiation is obviously an important factor in many aspects of surface forcing.
 To improve solar shortwave radiation parameterization, slope irradiance has been implemented into the non-hydrostatic mesoscale model MM5.
-The focus of this paper is slope irradiances and its effect on the wind and temperature fields during the break-up of a temperature inversion.
+The focus of this paper is slope irradiances and its effect on the wind and temperature fields during the breakup of a temperature inversion.

-General radiation processes on sloping surfaces has been thoroughly investigated by several authors (see e.g. Skartveit & Olseth (1986), Oliver (1992), Varley et al. [1996], Kumar et al. [1997] or Duguay [1997]).
+[3] General radiation processes on sloping surfaces has been thoroughly investigated by several authors [see, e.g., Skartveit and Olseth, 1986; Oliver, 1992; Varley et al., 1996; Kumar et al., 1997; Duguay, 1997].
 These authors investigated radiative processes in general, but did not include this effect into numerical weather prediction models.
-Slope irradiance can, however, normally be neglected in numerical models when the horizontal model resolution is low (O(10)km or more) and the slopes are moderate.
-On the other hand, when the resolution is higher (O(1)km), the effect of slopes might be considerable, especially at low solar zenith-angles and at high latitudes.
+Consideration of slope irradiance was introduced in a 3D atmospheric model by Mahrer and Pielke [1977].
+Slope irradiance can, however, normally be neglected in numerical models when the horizontal model resolution is low (10 km or more) and the slopes are moderate.
+On the other hand, when the resolution is higher (less then 1-2 km), the effect of slopes might be considerable, especially at low solar zenith-angles and at high latitudes.
 Slope irradiance should, therefore, be included when the resolution becomes high and the terrain steep and undulating.